SOCIUM Research Center on Inequality and Social Policy, University of Bremen

 Democracy, this most fascinating attempt to solve the problem of power, establishes a regularly recurring chance for change.
 The suggestion is: You want stability?
 Then try change.
 Isn't that smart?

 If you could have a conversation with one person (dead or alive) who would it be?

-Every day I have a chance to speak to persons who Interest me - by reading their books.
-At the moment I have a conversation with the young Carl Schmitt, around 1922.
+Every day I have a chance to speak to people who interest me—by reading their books.
+At the moment, I am having a conversation with the young Carl Schmitt, around 1922.
 Very stimulating!